giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/PhysAddress.md

 # PhysAddress

 The interface's address at its protocol sub-layer.
 For example, for an 802.x interface, this object normally contains a Media Access Control (MAC) address.
 The interface's media-specific modules must define the bit and byte ordering and the format of the value of this object.
 For interfaces that do not have such an address (e.g., a serial line), this node is not present.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifPhysAddress  YANG module: ietf-interfaces.yang

 ## Properties